massidonati/AXHEL/README.md

 Some source files are derived from or inspired by Intel HEXL and retain the corresponding copyright notices in accordance with the Apache License.

-All ARM-specific implementations and additional developments are Copyright © 2026 University of Pisa.
+All Arm-specific implementations and additional developments are Copyright © 2026 University of Pisa.